spz1st/spz1st.github.io/_posts/2016-08-18-continuous-integration.md

    * Script to receive notice from GitHub and trigger the build on Jenkins:
 [jenkins](/data/ci/jenkins)
-   * Script to receive and send notifications (Slack/Email):
+   * Script to receive notifications from the Jenkins server and send notifications (Slack/Email):
 [jenkinsjobs](/data/ci/jenkinsjobs)